gazebosim/gz-sim/tutorials/installation.md

 ### Windows 10

-First, follow the [ign-cmake](https://github.com/ignitionrobotics/ign-cmake) tutorial for installing Conda, Visual Studio, CMake, and other prerequisites, and also for creating a Conda environment.
+First, follow the [ign-cmake](https://github.com/gazebosim/gz-cmake) tutorial for installing Conda, Visual Studio, CMake, and other prerequisites, and also for creating a Conda environment.

-The optional Eigen component of Ignition Math requires:
+The optional Eigen component of Gazebo Math requires:

 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 Refer to the [Eigen Documentation](http://eigen.tuxfamily.org/index.php?title=Main_Page#Documentation) for installation instructions.
 On Windows, we will use `conda` to install Eigen:
   ```